Dion Dowell: Professional career

 A few days before he was released by the Golden State Warriors on October 9, 2008, Dowell played in his first and only National Basketball Association pre-season game for the Warriors.
 However, he never played for the team in-season.

 Dowell joined Hapoel Gilboa Galil Elyon of Israel halfway through 2008/2009 season, and stayed with them also for the next season, during which he led them to the Israeli Championship, beating Maccabi Tel Aviv in the finals of the Israeli Final Four.

 In August 2010, Dowell signed a 2-year contract to play for Hapoel Jerusalem, where he joined his former teammate Brian Randle and Coach Oded Katash.

-In July 2011 Dowell signed with Moadon Kadursal HaBikaa which rose to the Israeli Basketball Super League by winning the 2nd Division title, he played there in the 2011/2012 season and was re-signed by the team when the club moved south and became Hapoel Eilat B.C. for the 2012/2013 season.
+In July 2011 Dowell signed with Habik'a B.C. which rose to the Israeli Basketball Super League by winning the 2nd Division title, he played there in the 2011/2012 season and was re-signed by the team when the club moved south and became Hapoel Eilat B.C. for the 2012/2013 season.